Winds-AI/Frontend-development-MCP-tools-public/docs/each-tool-explained/browser_navigate.md

-# navigateBrowserTab Tool
+# browser.navigate Tool

 ## Overview

-The `navigateBrowserTab` tool navigates the current active browser tab to a new URL.
+The `browser.navigate` tool navigates the current active browser tab to a new URL.
 It provides programmatic control over browser navigation for automated testing, navigation flows, and redirecting to specific pages.

 **Primary Use Cases:**